KC-7/ecommerce/README.md

     python3 -m flake8

 I resolved all of the issues where possible except the migration files which I ignored.
-The main issues I reolved where to do with: lines too long, white space at end of row or in an empty row & missing blank line at end of files.
+The main issues I resolved where to do with: lines too long, white space at end of row or in an empty row & missing blank line at end of files.

+All of the code is running as intended.

 #### Results